 The other day I was reading an article on The Telegraph about raw meat being to blame for the deaths of 40 dogs.
 What I found interesting is that as I read this article, I read the following quote:

-“However owners whose dogs have succumbed to the disease said they have never fed their dog raw meat further adding to the mystery surrounding the outbreak.”
+“However owners whose dogs have succumbed to the disease said they have never fed their dog raw meat further adding to the mystery surrounding the outbreak.”~ The Telegraph

 When I started researching raw dog food, articles like this drove me nuts, because it was confusing.
 So is raw dog food safe or is it dangerous?
-Am I going to kill our dogs?
+Am I going to kill our dogs if I feed them

 If you're thinking about switching to a raw dog food or home cooked diet for your dog, each inconsistency that makes you uncomfortable is a good thing – maybe – because it will give you the push to learn more.